 Paintings cover the entire cave, including the pillars and sculptures.
 The ceiling is full of coloured paintings.

 This is perhaps the best known of the paintings in Ajanta Caves.
 Padmapani in Sanskrit literally translates into one who holds the lotus.
 Bodhisattva is one who aspires to be a Buddha.
 Here he is holding a blue lotus in his right hand.
-A string of pearls, with a blue sapphire in the middle, adorns the neck.
 He wears a magnificent crown.
+The eyes are half-closed and looks downward.
+You see a chiselled nose, broad chest and a narrow waist.
+An Ekavali or a single pearl string adorns the neck.
+The pearl string contains a blue sapphire in the middle.
+The pearls become smaller as they go around.
+This design you can still see in practice.

 Painting of Persians